synnaxlabs/synnax/docs/tech/telemetry.md

 was responsible for controlling the Space Shuttle's main engines during flight.

 Telemetry in Synnax most closely relates to the third definition.
-While it can be used in the first two scenarios, Synnax most closely resembles a real-time test and measurement system that is designed to acquire telemetry from sensors and send commands to actuators in real-time.
+While it can be used in the first two scenarios, Synnax resembles a test and measurement system that is designed to acquire telemetry from sensors and send commands to actuators in real-time.

 # 3 - Fundamental Properties